Skip to main content

 Spring Term:

 Students will look to nature this term and take inspiration from ornithology.
 They will begin to understand how art can be viewed as a historical record and develop their understanding of the fundamentals of texture, pattern, and mark making as well as continuing to investigate colour theory and tonal value.
 They will focus on developing confidence with drawing, and mark making experimentation and be introduced to working in clay.
+They will also take inspiration from contemporary global artwork and understand how the accessibility of art equipment can influence the style of the art work and how artists work with inspiration.

 Summer Term: